 The Audit Committee shall have the authority to retain outside legal or accounting expertise in any investigation as it deems necessary to conduct the investigation in accordance with its charter and this policy.

 Confidentiality will be maintained to the fullest extent possible, consistent with the need to conduct an adequate review.
 The identity of the complainant will be shared only with persons whose decisions are not implicated by the Accounting Matter Complaint.

-The Audit Committee will determine the appropriate report to be made to the Corporation’s external independent auditor.
+The Audit Committee will determine the appropriate report to be made to the Company’s external independent auditor.

 Prohibition on Retaliation